16th April, 2021

 - Care Leavers where the age group is extended to 18-25; and

 - Ex Homeless Hostel dwellers where the age restriction of 25+ is removed.
-So, anyone under 35 who meets the criteria qualifies from 31st May 2021.
+So, anyone between 16-35 who meets the criteria qualifies from 31st May 2021.

 The effect of these amendments means, those fitting the “exempt” category criteria, qualify for the 1-bedroom rate of LHA, rather than having to rely on the considerably lower Shared Accommodation Rate (SAR) noramlly paid to under 35 year olds.